A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Numerical experiments

 The domain for the problem is $\Omega=[0,1]\times[0,2]$.
 Homogeneous Dirichlet,

 boundary conditions are used for all time.

-For the spatial discretization, a second order finite difference is performed, with the canonical Arakawa approximation~\cite{arakawa1966computational,jespersen1974arakawa} performed on the Jacobian term, $J$.
+For the spatial discretization, a second order finite difference is performed, with the canonical Arakawa approximation~\cite{arakawa1966computational} performed on the Jacobian term, $J$.
 The domain is discretized using 63 points in the $x$ direction and 127 points in the $y$ direction.
+The discretization begets the discrete stream function variable $\psi$.
+The relation between the streamfunction and vorticity is used to define the time derivative of the streamfunction variable $\pdv{\psi}{t}$, which we will take as the PDE of interest.

 Following~\cite{mou2019data}, and using the method of snapshots~\cite{sirovich1987turbulence1}, we construct basis transformation operators that capture the time-averaged dominant linear modes of the system.
-The basis transformations are represented by the orthogonal, in $L^2$, linear operators $V$, and $W^*$, where $\ysur = W^*\psi$ represents the basis transformation from streamfunction space into ROM space.
-Details as to how these are derived are found in~\cite{Sandu_2020_MF-EnKF}.
-As the transformations are their corresponding adjoints in $L^2$ space, then it must be the case that $W^* V = I_{\nsur\times \nsur}$, meaning that our POD-Galerkin ROM fits perfectly into the framework.
+The basis transformations are represented by the orthogonal, in $L^2$, linear operators $\Vmat$, and $\Wmat*$, where $\ysur = \Wmat*\psi$ represents the basis transformation from streamfunction space into ROM space.
+Details as to how these are derived are found in~\cite{Sandu_2021_MF-EnKF}.

-In order to construct a reduced order model we have to optimally approximate the time derivative of the reduced order state.
-As \cref{eq:qge} is quadratic in nature, we can construct a quadratic POD-Galerkin reduced order model, of the form
+In order to construct a reduced-order model we have to optimally approximate the time derivative of the reduced-order state.
+As \cref{eq:qge} is quadratic in nature, we can construct a quadratic POD-Galerkin reduced-order model, of the form